thegazelle-ad/gazelle-server/README.md

 # The Gazelle

-This code is written for [The Gazelle](http://thegazelle.org) website.
-The Gazelle is New York University Abu Dhabi's (NYUAD) independent student news publication.
-The Gazelle's website is developed and maintained entirely by NYUAD students.
+This code is written for [The Gazelle's](http://thegazelle.org) website.
+The Gazelle is New York University Abu Dhabi's independent online student news publication.
+The Gazelle's website is developed and maintained entirely by current undergraduate NYUAD students.
 The publication is managed by a dedicated team of writers, editors, artists, developers and photographers and released to NYUAD, the NYU global network and the greater Abu Dhabi community every Sunday morning.

 ## Resources